Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 	if err != nil {
 		panic(err)
 	}

-	// This is optional if you don't care when the secret is deleted _, err = resp.PollUntilDone(context.TODO(), 250*time.Millisecond)
+	// If you do not care when the secret is deleted, you do not have to
+	// call resp.PollUntilDone.
+If you need to know when it's done use
+	// the PollUntilDone method.
+	_, err = resp.PollUntilDone(context.TODO(), 250*time.Millisecond)
 	if err != nil {
 		panic(err)